 Ready for your 15 minutes of fame?
 Enjoy the glare of the spotlight in your eyes?
 Then theater classes are where it’s at!
 Put on a full show in Musical Theater, hone your improvisational skills, or stage an epic battle in LARPing... there’s something for everyone!

-- Improvisational Theatre- In the realm of "Improv Acadia" and "Whose Line is it Anyway?" you will learn games and scenes that support you thinking on your feet with a Chicago improviser.
+- Improvisational Theatre- Think on your feet.
+In the realm of "Improv Acadia" and "Whose Line is it Anyway?" you will learn games and key improv theater skills.
+Play games and practice early scene work.
 Work as a team, play, express and act faster than your brain can imagine.
 Be yourself and create! (period 1) Instructor Nicole Cardano

-- LARPing- So popular we're offering it TWO periods this year! (no, you can't do both) Live Action Role Play…kingdoms, mystery, staged battles...create the story, props, costumes... and then put them into action!
+- LARPing- So popular we now offer this class for TWO periods! (no, you can't do both) Live Action Role Play…kingdoms, mystery, staged battles...create the story, props, costumes... and then put them into action!
 Customize a foam sword and prepare for adventure.
 Colorful duct tape recommended.
 This class will incorporate time outside! (periods 4 OR 5) Instructor Dylan Billings

 Our visual art classes cover so many different areas that there is sure to be something you love!
 Stick with your favorites, or try something new.
-Fabric arts, sculpture, printmaking, body art... there’s something for every art lover!
+Embroidery, sculpture, jewelry making, body art... there’s something for every art lover!

 - Body Art- An exploration of artistic expression using the body.
 We will experiment with temporary tattoos, body painting, make-up artistry and movement. (grades 6-10 only/period 1) Instructor Kristin Holley

 - Sculpture- Let your imagination run wild: use the technique of papier-mâché to make your own animals, puppets, masks, and other creations.
 In this class we will use paper, starch and paint to create three dimensional artworks. (period 3) Instructor Mary DeSimone